-1 Introduction
+1. Introduction

 Keisler's order is a long-standing (and far-reaching) program for comparing the complexity of unstable theories, proposed in Keisler 1967 [6].
-The measure of com-
+The measure of complexity, roughly speaking, is the relative difficulty of producing saturated regular ultrapowers.
+The order \leq already has significant connections to classification theory, and we believe the present investigations will shed further light on the structure of simple unstable theories.

 The goal of the present paper is first, to give an expository introduction to recent progress on Keisler's order, and second, to prove a surprising theorem which has catalyzed our subsequent work on Keisler's order for simple theories.
 The importance of this theorem can be described as follows.
-Previously, in [17], we had shown that the difference between saturation for random graphs and for linear order was visible in an interval of the form (μ , $\lambda = 2^{\mu}$).
-Theorem 3.2 shows it is visible in an interval of the form (\aleph_0 , λ).
-Thus Theorem 3.2 improves [17] Theorem 11.1, although the current paper does not supercede [17]: we rely here on the substantial background technology built there, and moreover the property Qr1 developed there appears useful for more general arguments.
+Previously, in [17], we had shown that the difference between saturation for random graphs and for linear order was visible in an interval of the form $(\mu, \lambda = 2^{\mu})$.
+Theorem 3.2 shows it is visible in an interval of the form (\aleph_0, λ) .
+Thus Theorem 3.2 improves [17] Theorem 11.1, although the current paper does not supercede [17]: we rely here on the substantial background technology built there, and moreover the property Qr_1 developed there appears useful for more general arguments.
 Still, this new opening leads to a (long and hard) program of analyzing the fundamental structure of simple theories which we sketch in §1.2.1 and which is currently work in progress.